fariziadam11/farizi.dev/pages/index.md

 Outside of programming, I enjoy doing photography and traveling.
 I post [photos on this page](/photos).
 I also love anime, movies and dramas, I am trying to list my [media consumption](/media).
 Also, in case you are interested, here are the [hardware/software I use](/use).

-I often stays either on Purwokerto or Jakarta, Indonesia.
+I usually stay in Purwokerto or Jakarta, Indonesia.
 If you are around, please reach out and let's have some coffee or work together.

-P.S. this website is open-source and available on <a href="//github.com/syofyanzuhad/syofyanzuhad.dev">Github</a>.
+P.S. this website is open-source and available on <a href="//github.com/syofyanzuhad/syofyanzuhad.dev" target="_blank">Github</a>.

 <div flex-auto />